 6 But this I say:

-Paul now uses a farming analogy to explain biblical giving.
+Paul now used a farming analogy to explain biblical giving.

 He who sows sparingly